A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Applications

-where $\Delta{\pmb{u}}$ is the normalized vector that represents a possible loading direction.
+Solving for the loading gain limit can be formulated as a $\min-\max$ optimization problem described below:

 The optimization problem \eqref{eq:certgain} is difficult to solve in general; however, solvability condition \eqref{eq:ConditionInf} can estimate a lower bound called the certified admissible gain, $\lambda_{CAG}$.
+In our approach, we will characterize $\lambda_{CAG}$ with the help of Theorem \ref{theo:certlim}.